Ferrari GT4: 308 GT4

 In an effort to improve sales until the 1976 official re-badging, Ferrari sent out factory update #265/1 on July 1, 1975 with technical and cosmetic revisions in many areas.
 Some of these revisions were implemented piecemeal by dealers.
 Some made all the revisions while some just made a few.
 This leaves many 1975 GT4's with a variety of modifications which are hard to document as "correct" to aficionados who may not understand the complicated series of events surrounding this model year.
 Some of the revisions included adding Prancing Horse badges, repainting in the Boxer two-tone scheme (lower half painted matte black), air conditioning fixes, etc. It also included bumper modification and exhaust changes for North American versions.
 The Dino 308 GT4 was the only Ferrari legally imported to the US in 1975, and it was also the year Niki Lauda won the Formula One drivers championship and Ferrari won the constructors title.

 The GT4 was the only 2+2 Ferrari ever raced with factory support.

 There were two series of GT4; the earlier cars featured a twin distributor engine and fog lamps mounted in the front valance.
-The so called Series 2 cars had a wider and shallower grille with fog lamps mounted behind, European versions changed to a single distributor while USA and Australian cars continued with twin distributors, each with 2 sets of points, but European cars changed to a single distributor.
+The so called Series 2 cars had a wider and shallower grille with fog lamps mounted behind, European versions changed to a single distributor while USA and Australian cars continued with twin distributors, each with 2 sets of points.
 On European cars Magneti Marelli electronic ignition was fitted from July 1978.

 The series 2 cars had Cavallino Rampante badging on the nose and steering wheel and road wheel centres.
 The Dino 308GT4 logo remained on the boot/trunk lid and the Dino script continued on the instrument dials and the air vents.
 The revised sales brochure made no mention of Dino but was branded Ferrari.
 The chassis numbering sequence continued with even numbers, as started with the earlier Dinos, while the by now concurrent 308GTB/S had reverted to the traditional odd numbered chassis for road cars.

 The Dino brand experiment had come to an end.